 Mediation is designed to help people negotiate solutions step-by-step.

 The first stage is for me as a mediator, is to speak with each person confidentially to find out the background to the situation, what each person hopes to resolve and discuss whether mediation might be suitable.
+This is usually in a separate meeting called a MIAM.
 If everybody agrees, then mediation can be arranged and organised so that everyone feels able to speak up for themselves.

-I manage the process helping all parties stick to the point, observe rules of courtesy and discuss issues in a logical and manageable way.
-I help everyone reality test any proposed solutions.
+I manage the mediation process helping all parties stick to the point, observe rules of courtesy and discuss issues in a logical and manageable way.
+I don’t take sides or tell people what they should do.
+I help everyone reality test any proposed solutions and encourage everyone to get advice when they need it.
 Special confidentiality rules apply so that discussion can’t be quoted in court.
-This gives everyone the freedom to raise new ideas about how to resolve issues.
+This gives everyone the freedom to raise and explain their ideas about how to resolve issues.

 How much does it cost?